 Read more: The Health Benefits of Watermelon Seeds

-Lycopene is linked to preventing blood clots, making arteries more flexible so that blood can flow freely, and improving blood vessel function, among other heart-happy benefits, according to a May 2018 study in Frontiers in Pharmacology.
+Lycopene is linked to preventing blood clots, making arteries more flexible so that blood can flow freely, and improving blood vessel function, among other heart-happy benefits, according to a May 2017 study in Proceedings of the Nutrition Society.

 What's more, watermelon has been linked to lowering blood pressure thanks to the L-citrulline, the January 2017 study in Current Opinion in Clinical Nutrition and Metabolic Care found.

 5. Watermelon Is Tied to a Lower Risk of Cancer

 As an antioxidant, lycopene in watermelon may help your body fend off a variety of diseases.
 However, research shows it's particularly adept at guarding against one in particular: prostate cancer, which is the most common cancer in American men second to skin cancer, per the American Cancer Society.

 In a meta-analysis of 42 studies, which included nearly 700,000 men, high dietary intake and blood levels of lycopene were associated with a lower risk of prostate cancer, per December 2017 research in Prostate Cancer and Prostatic Diseases.